lihaoyi/Scalite/readme.md

 Although there are a myriad of edge cases in this translation, this is the approximate algorithm that should explain the bulk of Scalite's behavior.

+Notably, the fact that Scalite only special-cases lines which do not end in a `{` means that old-fashioned curly-brace Scala continues to function perfectly fine, and can be mixed together with Scalite code in the same source files and still compile without issue.

 Implementation
 ==============
 Rather than being a hacky text-manipulator, Scalite is implemented as a modification to the Scala compiler that performs the transformation directly on the token-stream being produced by Scala's lexer.
 Scalite also has access to Scala's parser, which lets it recognize language constructs on an AST (and not just the token) level and hopefully provide a more robust implementation of the whitespace-delimited syntax.